TUHH-ICS/2023-code-CDC-Closed-Loop-Concave-Configuration-and-CQR/README.md

 The simulations contain two cases

 %% case 1
-The main simulink file `linear_simulation.slx` contains the all simulation model for the linear case.
-One can use `linear_optimal.m` to calculate the optimal gain, and the optimization framework is implemented as presented in `CLDBNA_OPTIMAL.m `.
+First, we need to run the file `case1.m` in 'paramenter' to set up the necesseary parameters for the simulation.
+Then, one can use `Case1simulink.slx` to obtain all the results proposed in this paper.

-%% nonlinear case
+%% case 2
-For the nonlinear case, the file `NONLINEAR_CASE_simulation.slx` contains everything in one file.
+First, we need to run the file `case2.m` in 'paramenter' to set up the necesseary parameters for the simulation.
+Then, one can use `Case2simulink.slx` to obtain all the results proposed in this paper.

+All simulation files are available in the Directory of 'Matlab files'.

 The simulation code in this repository was tested in the following environment: